Computer-supported cooperative work: Further reading

-The 47 CSCW Handbook Papers.
-This paper list is the result of a citation graph analysis of the CSCW Conference.
-It has been established in 2006 and reviewed by the CSCW Community.
+This list, the CSCW Handbook Papers, is the result of a citation graph analysis of the CSCW Conference.
+It was established in 2006 and reviewed by the CSCW community.
 This list only contains papers published in one conference; papers published at other venues have also had significant impact on the CSCW community.

-The "CSCW handbook" papers were chosen as the overall most cited within the CSCW conference <...> It led to a list of 47 papers, corresponding to about 11% of all papers.
+The "CSCW handbook" papers were chosen as the overall most cited within the CSCW conference ...
+It led to a list of 47 papers, corresponding to about 11% of all papers.